anilsenay/Change-My-Mind/README.md

 ## About The Project

 This was a project I was making with Kotlin but I aborted the project.
 Then last month I started this project from stratch with React Native this time to learn more and get more experiment in React Native.
 I wanted to make this project in 1 month as a goal.
 So everything I've done is a month of labor. ~%90 of my goals are done.
 After all I have a working project although it has some problems.
 These problems are not a big deal but I am done with this project now.
 I will continue to develop this project in places.
 I used Firebase as backend, I will create my own backend one day if I start development in backend.
 Because some part of app is not working well because of Firebase's limits.
 If you like my project and want to cooperate please contact with me ^^

+### About the app
+This is a debate app basically.
+You can create a debate on any topic to challenge a user to change your mind.
+You will present your ideas in rounds.
+At the end of rounds, there is a voting period to able other users vote your opinions.
+After all most voted user wins the debate.
+If you already changed your mind and gave up, you can anytime finish the debate and let the opponent wins.
+I also added point system for win and lose but it is not effective right now because I did not decide that rank system yet.

 ### Built With
 * [React Native](https://reactnative.dev/)